efren-palacios/duellinks/_posts/decks/2017-09-05-kog-profile-3sd-ninjas.md

 ## Card Replacements

 **Note:** *Selection of cards are slim within the current ninja pool.
-Currently, the mandatory cards to have in the deck (no substitutes) is: **3x Transformation, 3x Duplication, 3x Black Dragon Ninja, and 3x Red Dragon Ninja.** Even Armed Ninja doesn’t seem replaceable in some match-up.
+Currently, the mandatory cards to have in the deck (no substitutes) is: 3x {% include cardimage.html name="Ninjitsu Art of Transformation" %} , 3x {% include cardimage.html name="Ninjitsu Art of Duplication" %},  3x {% include cardimage.html name="Black Dragon Ninja" %}, and 3x {% include cardimage.html name="Red Dragon Ninja" %}.
+Even {% include cardimage.html name="Armed Ninja" %} doesn’t seem replaceable in some match-up.
 So, I want to apologize for the minimum wiggle room.*

 {% for item in site.data.ninjas.replacements %}
 {% include replacelist.html replacement=item %}